-Subjects covered within the scope of the ESMP are presented under the following chapters:
+Environmental and social issues addressed in the ESMP are presented under the following chapters:

-- 1. Introduction: Definition the process that forms the basis of the preparation of the ESMP, the purpose, scope and objectives of the Plan. - 2.
-Project Definition: Summary information about project activities, duration and cost of the project. - 3.
-Project Standards: National legislation, World Bank and IFC standards and guidance documents, corporate commitment of GDII regarding its environmental and social responsibilities. - 4.
-Management Plans: The framework and scope of environmental and social management plans presented in the Annexes section of the ESMSP. - 5.
-Implementation of the Environmental and Social Management Plan: Roles and responsibilities for the implementation of the plan, stakeholder engagement process, grievance mechanism and monitoring and reporting requirements. - 6.
-Environmental and Social Management Plan: Determining the mitigation measures, implementation plans, time interval and responsibilities to be applied in the management of the impacts arising from the project. - 7.
-Monitoring Plan: The general framework of the environmental and social monitoring plan, which was set out to monitor the effectiveness of management controls and which will be detailed in the pre-construction period.
+- 1. Introduction: Description of the process leading to preparation of the ESMP, purpose, scope and objectives of the Plan. - 2.
+Project Description: Summary on Project activities, its duration and estimated cost. - 3.
+Project Standards: National legislation, the World Bank and IFC standards, and guidelines, institutional commitment of GDII on its environmental and social responsibilities. - 4.
+Management Plans: Framework and scope of the management plans provided in the Annexes of the ESMP. - 5.
+Implementation of the Environmental and Social Management Plan Roles and responsibilities for the implementation of the Plan, stakeholder engagement process, grievance mechanism and reporting requirements. - 6.
+Environmental and Social Management Plan: Mitigation measures to manage Project-related impacts, implementation plans, time frame and responsibilities. - 7.
+Monitoring Plan: The general framework for environmental and social monitoring to monitor effectiveness of management controls, which will be detailed pre-construction.